Refined topological vertex for a 5D $Sp(N)$ gauge theory with antisymmetric matter: 5-brane configurations for Sp(N) gauge theory with antisymmetric matter

 The discrete theta parameters for $Sp(N)$ gauge theory in this 5-brane webs with $O7^-$-planes are realized as two different resolutions of an $O7^-$-plane into a pair of 7-branes \cite{Bergman:2015dpa}.
 For instance, $O7^-$ can be resolved either into a pair of 7-branes of the charges $[1,-1]$ and $[1,1]$, or into a pair of 7-branes of the charges $[2,-1]$ and $[0,1]$.
 If one resolves two $O7^-$-planes into the same types of 7-brane pairs, then it gives the discrete theta angle $\theta=0$, while the resolution into two different types of 7-brane pairs leads to the discrete theta angle $\theta=\pi$.
 One can summarize 5-brane configurations for $Sp(N)$ theory with an antisymmetric hypermultiplet with the discrete theta angle $\theta=0$ ($Sp(N)_0+1\mathbf{AS}$) and that with the discrete theta angle $\theta=\pi$ ($Sp(N)_\pi+1\mathbf{AS}$) as follows: For massless antisymmetric hypermultiplet, it is depicted in Figure \ref{fig:massless}.
 For massive antisymmetric hypermultiplet, it is depicted in Figure \ref{fig:massive}.

 Flavors can be introduced by adding D7-branes.
-We list some representative 5-brane webs for 5d $Sp(N)$ gauge theory with one antisymmetric hypermultiplet and $N_f$ flavors ($Sp(N)+1\mAS+ N_f \mF$) in Figure \ref{representativewebs}.
+We list some representative 5-brane webs for 5D $Sp(N)$ gauge theory with one antisymmetric hypermultiplet and $N_f$ flavors ($Sp(N)+1\mAS+ N_f \mF$) in Figure \ref{representativewebs}.
 For web diagrams for $Sp(2)+ 1\mAS+ N_f(\le 8)\mF$, see Appendix in \cite{Hayashi:2018lyv}.

-As one can see 5-brane web diagrams for 5d $Sp(N)$ theories with an antisymmetric have jumps on $(p,q)$-plane.
+As one can see 5-brane web diagrams for 5D $Sp(N)$ theories with an antisymmetric have jumps on $(p,q)$-plane.
 In other words, the corresponding dual diagrams are non-toric.
-Such 5-brane web can be regarded as a Higgsed web diagram from some other (quiver) gauge theories.
-For instance, as we will see in the later sections, 5-brane web for 5d $Sp(2)_0$ theory with an antisymmetric hypermultiplet can be obtained from a Higgsing of a $SU(2)\times SU(4)\times SU(2)$ quiver theory.
-Another example that we will discuss is 5-brane web for 5d $Sp(3)_0$ theory with an antisymmetric which can be obtained from a Higgsing of a $SU(2)\times SU(4)\times SU(6)\times SU(4)\times SU(2)$ quiver theory.
-Likewise, 5d $Sp(N)_0$ theory with an antisymmetric can be obtained from a Higgsing of a $SU(2)\times SU(4)\times\cdots\times SU(2N)\times\cdots\times SU(4)\times SU(2)$ quiver theory.
+Such a 5-brane web can be regarded as a Higgsed web diagram from some other (quiver) gauge theories.
+For instance, as we will see in the later sections, a 5-brane web for 5D $Sp(2)_0$ theory with an antisymmetric hypermultiplet can be obtained from a Higgsing of a $SU(2)\times SU(4)\times SU(2)$ quiver theory as in Figure \ref{fig:Higgsed}.
+Another example that we will discuss is a 5-brane web for 5D $Sp(3)_0$ theory with an antisymmetric which can be obtained from a Higgsing of a $SU(2)\times SU(4)\times SU(6)\times SU(4)\times SU(2)$ quiver theory.
+Likewise, 5D $Sp(N)_0$ theory with an antisymmetric can be obtained from a Higgsing of an $SU(2)\times SU(4)\times\cdots\times SU(2N)\times\cdots\times SU(4)\times SU(2)$ quiver theory.